Frequently Asked Questions

-A. As a rule of thumb, sessions should be scheduled about 1 month apart.
+A. As a rule of thumb, sessions should be scheduled a minimum of 1 week apart to a maximum of 1 month apart.
 The 10 Session Series should be completed within one year.
 If more than six months have passed since the last session, it may be required to start over again at Session 1.

 Q. Do patients have to remove their clothing for Structural Integration treatment?
 Is there sheet draping as in massage therapy?